kapouer/express-dom-pdf/README.md

 - timeout: max time to wait for page load to finish (default 30000)
 - pdfx: file path for the pdfx postscript template
-- iccdir: dir path for the icc profiles
+- iccdir: dir path for the icc profiles (icc-profiles debian package installs /usr/share/color/icc)
 - presets: map of presets
 - plugins: load these dom plugins before pdf plugin
 - policies: the csp for express-dom online phase